rashikaranasinghe/Simulations/README.md

 It allows users to explore how ancestry proportions vary across individuals given different average ancestry values and noise levels.

 View the app here:  https://rrshinyapp.shinyapps.io/STRUCTURE_Plot_K3/

+The Julia script above ("Simulatin of tri-hybridization") simulates hybridization dynamics among three species and tracks how their genomic ancestry proportions change across generations.
+It generates parental genotypes, models random mating to produce hybrid offspring, and calculates ancestry contributions from each species.